kevinlondon/kevinlondon.github.io/_posts/2018-06-05-more-code-review-best-practices.md

 The first question implies that the answer should be "YES!" -- it's a question in form only.
 The second question could start a discussion.

-## Think Big
+### Think Big

 Think about architectural choices when looking at code.
 Does the design make sense?
 When reviewing code, it's tempting to focus on issues like "Should this variable be `final`?" and miss bigger issues.

-## Use "Baby Mind"

-I like to use something I call "baby mind" when I'm doing code reviews.
-When looking at the code review specifics, I try to avoid thinking.
-I ask questions when confused.
-If it's confusing now, it will still be confusing later.

-## Limit Your Time
+### Baby Mind

+Once we've settled the architectural questions, I like to go into "baby mind".
+In other words, I try not think about the code.
+If I have to think deeply to figure out what the code does, it's confusing and can hide bugs.
+In a few months when we come back to the code, it should still be easy to read and understand.

+### Time-box Reviews

 I like to spend no more than an hour on a code review.
 That can mean cutting up code reviews so they're easier to